Home » Recipes » Desserts » Gluten-Free Cakes » Gluten-Free Pear Cake

 • Prepare the pan.
 Grease a tube pan lightly with coconut oil.

 • Combine the flours.
-In a large bowl, whisk together the flours, sugar, baking powder, and salt.
+Whisk together the flours, sugar, baking powder, and salt.

 • Whisk in the wet ingredients.
-Whisk in the eggs, oil, apple juice, and vanilla extract, then use a spoon to make sure the batter is smooth and the dry ingredients are well incorporated.
-Let the batter rest while you prepare the pears.
+Whisk in the eggs, oil, apple juice, and vanilla extract.

 • Prepare the pears.
-Peel and core the pears, then cut the pieces into 1/4-inch chunks.
-Mix the pears with the cinnamon and brown sugar.
+Peel, core, and chop the pears then mix with cinnamon and brown sugar.

-• Make the cake.
-Spread half of the batter in the tube pan and sprinkle half of the apple mixture evenly across it.
-Add the rest of the batter and top with the remaining apples.
-Heat oven to 350 F and let batter rest while the oven heats.
+• Assemble.
+Spread half of the batter in the tube pan, sprinkle half of the pear mixture evenly across it, then top with the remaining batter and pears.

-• Cool the cake.
-Remove the cake from oven and cool in pan for 15 minutes on a wire rack, then turn out onto a rack to cool completely.
+• Cool.
+Cool the cake in the pan for 15 minutes on a wire rack, then turn out onto a rack to cool completely.

 Gluten-free pear cake with a plate of cake in the background.